everops-mat/dockerbucket/dotnet.md

-# A simple base docker image for Debian
+# A simple base docker image for Dotnet Development

-My Debian Docker Images are pretty standard.
-Nothing specific here.
-Currently the default version is 12.
+Currently have a client that primarily a Dotnet shop.
+I need a decent docker image for testing, etc.

-## Debian Docker Image
+## Dotnet Development Docker Image

 ### Setup FROM and enable a version choice.